ovh/docs/pages/platform/public-cloud/apps_first_steps/guide.en-gb.md

 2. Click on the URL that is returned by the API.
 3. Follow the on screen final configuration instructions of WordPress.
 When asked about the database details use always "localhost" as the address and for username and password use the provided information in the API.

-You can go further by securing your site with an SSL for free by [following these steps](./#lets-encrypt-ssl).
+You can go further by securing your site with an SSL certificate for free by [following these steps](./#lets-encrypt-ssl).

 No further steps are necessary to complete the first configuration of this application.